 This recipe is inspired by my favourite sweet treat growing up in Iraq called Kleicha – a date swirl cookie/pastry spiced with cinnamon and cardamom.
 They’re usually served during celebrations and the holy month of Ramadan.
 Since we’re already a week into Ramadan, I craved something nostalgic that would take me back to my childhood.

+To make these healthy date oat squares I’m using whole dates as the main source of sweetness.
 Dates are one of my favourite ingredients to use in healthier desserts.
-They add so much natural sweetness, meaning you don’t need to add as much sugar, or in the case of this recipe, you don’t need to add any additional sweetener at all!
+They add so much natural sweetness, meaning you don’t need to add as much sugar, while also adding a good amount of fibre and nutrients.

-I like using Medjool dates because they’re soft, gooey and have a lovely fudgy texture to them.
-I do appreciate they’re not the cheapest ingredient, so you can use other types of dates instead.
+I like using Palestinian Medjool dates because they’re soft, gooey and have a lovely fudgy texture to them.
+I do appreciate they’re not the cheapest ingredient and true authentic Palestinian dates aren’t the easiest to get hold of (I get mine here), so you can use other types of dates instead.
 You may need to add more water depending on how dry they are to help break them down into a spreadable paste.

 These healthy date oat squares are so wholesome and easy to make.
 You definitely need to give them a go!
 They make a lovely lighter dessert when you’re craving something sweet, but nourish your body at the same time.

 They’re a good source of fibre from the dates and oats.
-They also contain 5g of protein per serving!
+They also contain 4g of protein per serving!

 What you need to make these healthy date oat squares: